Anton495/bybit-data-downloader/README.md

 ## Symbol groups

 Each script defines groups of symbols matched by regex.
 Shorthand CLI flags are provided for each group.
-Symbol lists are fetched from the server and filtered at runtime.
+Groups are mutually exclusive — each symbol matches at most one group.
+Symbol lists are fetched from the server at runtime and filtered by group regex.

 ### Futures trades and orderbook